MichaelRCruz/idk-nginx/HeadersAndExpires.md

 ##### `Vary Accept-Encoding`

-This tells the browser that the response can be anything based on the sibling `Accept-Encoding` header.
+This tells the browser that the response can be anything based on the `Accept-Encoding` header.

 ##### `expires 60m`